kerzol/color-gradient-challenge/README.md

 ## Task description

-Please, take this colors :
+Please, take these colors :
 ![given colors](/image.png)

 And now, you need to "sort" given colors into the color gradient